marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 # Cloud Auth
 My microservices are using Cloud Auth for authorization.
-To save resources on CI I decided to switched it off.
+To save resources on CI I decided to switch it off.
 I mocked the Cloud Auth by MockServer - hardcoded JWT token - valid for everything and forever.
 ```
 requestAuth = request()
                 .withPath("/oauth/token")